-When we think of a cup of coffee, it's often the mug that comes to mind.
-Wide, practical, and reassuring, it's a staple in kitchens worldwide.
-But there's another, more unique cup, long forgotten and now rediscovered: the mazagran.
-Heir to a rich history, it charms with its slender silhouette and timeless appeal.
+When you think of a coffee cup, a mug often comes to mind.
+Large, practical, comforting, it's a staple in kitchens worldwide.
+But there's another, more distinctive cup, long forgotten and now rediscovered: the mazagran.
+Inheriting a rich history, it captivates with its slender silhouette and timeless appeal.

 The mug: a universal object

-The mug originated in the English-speaking world, where coffee is consumed in large quantities.
-Its wide shape, generous handle, and thickness make it a practical companion, found in offices as well as homes.
+The mug originated in the Anglo-Saxon world, where coffee is consumed in large quantities.
+Its wide shape, generous handle, and thickness make it a practical companion, found in offices and homes alike.

-- Versatility: it can accommodate coffee, tea, hot chocolate.
+- Versatility: it holds coffee, tea, hot chocolate.

-- Comfort: it is designed to be easy to grip and to keep you warm for a long time.
+- Comfort: it's designed to be easily grasped and keep drinks warm for a long time.

-Mazagran originated in the 19th century, inspired by an Algerian cold coffee drink.
-Created in France, the cup that bore its name became a staple of family meals, especially on Sundays.
+The mazagran was born in the 19th century, inspired by an Algerian cold coffee drink.
+Created in France, the cup named after it became a fixture at family meals, especially on Sundays.

 -